Wondering which MacBook to buy? Our MacBook buying guide will help you decide which Apple laptop is best for you.

 Within those two categories there are two version of the MacBook Air, four 13in MacBook Pro models, and two 16in MacBook Pro.
 There are also a number of build-to-order options that you can add such as extra RAM, more storage, or a faster processor.

-The processor is a big point of difference as of November 2020, with Apple having introduced new M1 processors in some of its Mac laptops.
+The processor is a big point of difference as of November 2020, with Apple having introduced new M1 processors in some of its Mac laptops (and the Mac mini).
 The M1 processors are made by Apple rather than Intel, and Apple has said that within the next two years all Macs will be using them.
-But, for now, the M1 features only in the MacBook Air and the two entry-level MacBook Air.
+But, for now if it's a laptop you are after, the M1 features only in the MacBook Air, the two entry-level MacBook Pro.
 We'll discuss the impact of this on your buying decision below.
-For more information about how how Intel compares to Apple Silicon read our guide to Apple Silicon.
-You may also like to read Should I buy an Intel Mac?
+You may also like to read Should I buy an Intel Mac? or Should I buy an M1 Mac?

 The other big difference is the price: you could pay anything between £999/$999 to £2,799/$2,799 for a standard Mac laptop (before you add on any build-to-order options).